-In its profile of the university in The Best 381 Colleges 2017, The Princeton Review noted comments from students who cited the university’s highly regarded academic offerings and Jesuit philosophy.
-Students also gave high marks to the value of Seattle U’s required Core classes and “dynamic professors who ensure that students have a chance not only to digest and memorize the information but also to critically think about it and discuss different viewpoints.”
+In the guide, students comment about academics, student life and the student body.
+They cite the university’s highly regarded academic offerings and Jesuit philosophy.
+Students also gave high marks to the value of Seattle U’s Core Curriculum and “dynamic professors who ensure students have a chance not only to digest and memorize the information but also to critically think about it and discuss different viewpoints.”
 Comments also spoke to this university’s commitment to social justice issues being “more than just rhetoric.”

-Overall students feel that Seattle U "is about finding community in a large city and being able to discuss and have deep meaningful conversations about the issues we encounter in our everyday lives.”
+Overall students feel the university “is about finding community in a large city and being able to discuss and have deep meaningful conversations about the issues we encounter in our everyday lives.”
 They also report that peers are “creative, insightful and dedicated to making their educational experience unique and personal.
 Community is strongly felt amongst students and staff.”

-Students also noted Seattle U’s urban location, the importance of sustainability and the high quality of campus food offerings (see sidebar).
+Students also noted Seattle U’s urban location, the importance of sustainability and the high quality of campus food offerings.